What is the SSL Certificate Chain?

 For instance, Apache requires you to bundle the intermediate SSL certificates and assign the location of the bundle to the

 SSLCertificateChainFileconfiguration.
-Conversely, NGINX requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.
+However, NGINX requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.

 We provide a certificate installation wizard which contains installation instructions for several servers and platforms.
-If you purchase a certificate with us you will be able to use this wizard to obtain and install the files you need for your server.
+If you purchase a certificate with us you can use this wizard to obtain and install the files you need for your server.

-If your server is not on the wizard, you can still obtain the proper files through it and then follow the documentation of your web server to determine how to properly install your domain certificate and intermediate certificates.
+If your server isn’t on the wizard, you can still obtain the proper files through it, then follow your web server’s documentation to determine how to properly install your domain certificate and intermediate certificates.

 What happens if I don’t install an Intermediate SSL certificate?

 If you don’t install one or more intermediate SSL certificate, you break the certificate chain.
 That means you create a gap between a specific (end-user or intermediate) certificate and its issuer.
-When a device cannot find a trusted issuer for a certificate, the certificate and the entire chain from the intermediate certificate down to the final cerficate can’t be trusted.
+When a device can’t find a trusted issuer for a certificate, the certificate and the entire chain, from the intermediate certificate down to the final cerficate, can’t be trusted.

-As a result, your final certificate will not be trusted.
+As a result, your final certificate won’t be trusted.
 Web browsers will display an “Invalid certificate” or “certificate not trusted” error.

 How can I shorten the SSL certificate chain in my browser?

-This is not possible.
+This isn’t possible.
 The only way to shorten a chain is to promote an intermediate certificate to root.
-Ideally, you should promote the certificate that represents your Certificate Authority, in this way the chain will consist in just two certificates.
+Ideally, you should promote the certificate that represents your Certificate Authority – that way the chain will consist of just two certificates.

-However, root certificates are packaged with the browser software and the list cannot be altered if not from the browser maintainers.
+Root certificates are packaged with the browser software.
+The list can only be altered by the browser maintainers.